CWU-Sponsored Bilateral Exchanges

 This is a field methods program held at an archaeology site in Siberia, Russia.
 On this program, students will live and work together as a group while they learn archaeological field methods and contribute to the success of a long-term research project.

 International Theatre Experience, Vancouver Fringe Festival (TH 496); Vancouver, BC, Canada; September 13-20, 2015.
 Contact Profs.
 Patrick Dizney or Scott Robinson for more information.
-Apply now (Enrollment open).
+(Enrollment closed).

 International Theatre Experience, Vancouver Fringe Festival offers a rare opportunity to see the latest in fringe theatre -- theatre that is experimental in style or subject matter.
 Fringe theatre is the laboratory of the art form and the ideal model for both new theatre appreciators and future theatre-makers to understand.
 Students will attend a multitude of theatrical presentations from around the world, meet with fringe artists, and immerse themselves in the fringe environment.
 Students will also explore the city, culture, and history of Vancouver through museum and bicycle tours.